druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ## 12. XGBoost on a Ray cluster

 Ray is a distributed framework, we can run a training job over many instances using a cluster with a *head node* and many *worker nodes*.
-The Ray part is straightforward. on the head node we run `ray start`.
+The Ray part is straightforward.
+On the head node we run `ray start`.
 On each worker node we run `ray start --address x.x.x.x`  with the address of the head node.
 Then in python we call `ray.init()` to connect to the head node.
-Everything else proceeds as before, and the head node runs trials on all instances in the cluster.
+Everything else proceeds as before, and the head node runs trials using all instances in the cluster and stores results in Redis.

 Where it gets more complicated is we need to specify all the AWS details, instance types, regions, subnets, etc.

 - Clusters are defined in `ray1.1.yaml`.
 (So far in this notebook we have been using the current production ray 1.0, but I had difficulty getting a cluster to run with ray 1.0 so I switched to the dev nightly.
 YMMV.)
-- boto3 and AWS CLI configured credentials are used to spawn instances, so [install and configure AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
+- `boto3` and AWS CLI configured credentials are used to spawn instances, so [install and configure AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
-- Edit `ray1.1.yaml` file with, at a minimum, your region, availability zone.
-Imageid may vary across regions.
+- Edit `ray1.1.yaml` file with, at a minimum, your region, and availability zone.
+Imageid may vary across regions, search for the current Deep Learning AMI (Ubuntu 18.04).
 You may not need to specify subnet, I had an issue with an inaccessible subnet when I let Ray default the subnet, possibly bad defaults somewhere.
-    - To obtain those variables, launch the latest Deep Learning AMI (Ubuntu 18.04) Version 35.0 into a small instance in your favorite region/zone
+    - To obtain those variables, launch the latest Deep Learning AMI (Ubuntu 18.04) currently Version 35.0 into a small instance in your favorite region/zone
     - Test that it works
     - Note the 4 variables: region, availability zone, subnet, AMI imageid
-    - Terminate the instance and edit `ray1.1.yaml` with your region, availability zone, subnet, AMI imageid
+    - Terminate the instance and edit `ray1.1.yaml` with your region, availability zone, AMI imageid, optionally subnet
     - It may be advisable to run updates and installs, create your own image with everything pre-installed and specify its AMI imageid, instead of using the generic image and installing everything at launch.
 - To run the cluster:
 `ray up ray1.1.yaml`
     - Creates head instance using image specified.
-    - Installs ray and related requirements
+    - Installs Ray and related requirements including XGBoost from `requirements.txt`
     - Clones this Iowa repo from GitHub
     - Launches worker nodes per auto-scaling parameters (currently we fix the number of nodes because we're not benchmarking the time the cluster will take to auto-scale)
 - After the cluster starts you can check the AWS console and note that several instances were launched.